Hyperhidrosis: Prognosis

 Hyperhidrosis can have physiological consequences such as cold and clammy hands, dehydration, and skin infections secondary to maceration of the skin.
 Hyperhidrosis can also have devastating emotional effects on one's individual life.

 Those with hyperhidrosis may have greater stress levels and more frequent depression.

 Excessive sweating or focal hyperhidrosis of the hands interferes with many routine activities, such as securely grasping objects.
 Some people with focal hyperhidrosis sufferers avoid situations where they will come into physical contact with others, such as greeting a person with a handshake.
 Hiding embarrassing sweat spots under the armpits limits the affected person's arm movements and pose.
 In severe cases, shirts must be changed several times during the day and require additional showers both to remove sweat and control body odor issues or microbial problems such as acne, dandruff, or athlete's foot.
 Additionally, anxiety caused by self-consciousness to the sweating may aggravate the sweating.
-Excessive sweating of the feet makes it harder for patients to wear slide-on or open-toe shoes, as the feet slide around in the shoe because of sweat.
+Excessive sweating of the feet makes it harder for people to wear slide-on or open-toe shoes, as the feet slide around in the shoe because of sweat.

 Some careers present challenges for people with hyperhidrosis.
 For example, careers that require the use of a knife may not be safely performed by people with excessive sweating of the hands.
 The risk of dehydration can limit the ability of some to function in extremely hot (especially if also humid) conditions.
 Even the playing of musical instruments can be uncomfortable or difficult because of sweaty hands.